|

 ARMY CADETS

-Consists of two separate organisations, The Combined Cadet Forces and the Army Cadet Force:
+Army Cadets can be found in two separate organisations, The Combined Cadet Forces and the Army Cadet Force:

-The Combined Cadet Force (CCF) is a Tri-Service military cadet organisation based in schools and colleges throughout the UK.
-Although it is administered and funded by the Services it is a part of the National Youth Movement.
+The Combined Cadet Force (CCF) is a tri-Service military cadet organisation based in schools and colleges throughout the UK.
+Although it is administered and funded by the Services it is a part of the national youth movement.

 The CCF receives assistance and support for its training programme from the Regular and Reserve Forces, but the bulk of adult support is provided by members of school staffs who are responsible to head teachers for the conduct of cadet activities.
 CCF officers wear uniform but they are not part of the Armed Forces and carry no liability for service or compulsory training.